ibm-cloud-docs/hs-crypto/view-keys.md

     about roles, see
     [Roles and permissions](/docs/hs-crypto?topic=hs-crypto-manage-access#roles).

-    You can also search for a specific key by using the search bar in the **Key management service keys** table.
+    You can also search for a specific key by using the search bar in the **Keys** table.
     {: tip}

 ## Viewing root keys or standard keys with the key management API